 c.
 After you have finished your scribble, turn your drawing around to contemplate it from all angles.

 d.
-Similar to seeing shapes in clouds and inkblots, allow your unconscious mind to pick an image out of the scribble.
+Similar to seeing shapes in clouds, allow your unconscious mind to pick an image out of the scribble.

 e.
 Develop your found imagery with heavier lines.
-Embellish your imagery with details, doodles, patterns, and colors.
+Embellish your imagery with details, doodles, patterns, and colours.

 f.
 After you are finished, intuitively name your drawing.

-4. Spontaneous Collage – Spontaneous collage involves choosing images “randomly” from a book or a magazine, and gluing them down in a non-rational way.
-Using the principles of projection, our inner emotionality chooses imagery that it resonates with.
-The pictures that stand out the most strongly will have an emotional charge that can be contemplated for deeper self-understanding.
+4. Spontaneous Collage - Spontaneous collage involves choosing images “randomly” from a book or a magazine, and glueing them down in a non-rational way.
+Using the principles of projection, your inner emotionality will choose imagery that it resonates with.
+The pictures that stand out the most strongly can be contemplated for deeper self-understanding.

 Expressive Art Books

-Many people are afraid to “let loose” in the creative process for fear of what might be revealed.
-It is helpful to understand that imagery often expresses emotions that our mind might not want to accept.
-It might be comforting to know that our subconscious mind will generate images of shame and emotional pain first, and then images of forward-growth will be revealed after.
+It is helpful to understand that imagery often expresses emotions that your socialized mind might not want to accept.
+Many people are afraid to “let loose” in the spontaneous creative process for fear of what might be revealed.
+It might be comforting to know that your subconscious mind will generate images of unhealed emotional pain first, and images for healing will be revealed after.

-I invite you to explore symbolic release of your emotions HERE.
+I invite you to explore the symbolic release of your emotions HERE.